Maximum lilkelihood estimation in the $\beta$-model: Introduction

 \section{Introduction}

-Many statistical models for the representation and analysis of network data rely on information contained in the {\it degree sequence,} the vector of node degrees of the observed graph.
+Many statistical models for the representation and analysis of network data rely on information contained in the \textit{degree sequence}, the vector of node degrees of the observed graph.
 Node degrees not only quantify the overall connectivity of the network, but also reveal other potentially more refined features of interest.
-The study of the degree sequences and, in particular, of the the degree distributions of real networks is a classic topic in network analysis, which has received extensive treatment in the statistical literature \citep[see, e.g.,][]{HL:81,fien:wass:1981,fien:meye:wass:1985}, the physics literature \citep[see, e.g.,][]{NSW:01,AB:02,N:03,PN:04,Newman-Barabasi-Watts:06, FOSTER:07,Will:09} as well as in the social network literature \citep[see, e.g.,][and references therein]{Robins:08,Goodreau:07,HM:07}.
-See also the monograph by \cite{gzfa:10} and the books by \cite{Kolaczyk:09}, \cite{Cohen-Hvalin:10} and \cite{Newman:10}.
+The study of the degree sequences and, in particular, of the degree distributions of real networks is a classic topic in network analysis, which has received extensive treatment in the statistical literature [see, e.g., \citet{HL81,fienwass1981,fienmeyewass1985}], the physics literature [see, e.g., \citet{NSW01,AB02,N03,PN04,Newman-Barabasi-Watts06,FOSTER07,Will09}] as well as in the social network literature [see, e.g., \citet {Robins08,Goodreau07,HM07} and references therein].
+See also the monograph by \citet{gzfa10} and the books by \citet{Kolaczyk09}, \citet{Cohen-Hvalin10} and \citet{Newman10}.

 The simplest instance of a statistical network model based exclusively on the node degrees is the exponential family of probability distributions for undirected random graphs with the degree sequence as its natural sufficient statistic.
-This is in fact a simpler, undirected version of the broader class of statistical models for directed networks known as the $p_1$-models, introduced by \cite{HL:81}.
-We will refer to this model as the {\it beta} model (henceforth the $\beta$-model), a name recently coined by \cite{CDS:10}, and refer to \cite{BD:09} for details and extensive references.
+This is in fact a simpler, undirected version of the broader class of statistical models for directed networks known as the $p_1$-models, introduced by \citet{HL81}.
+We will refer to this model as the \textit{beta} model (henceforth the $\beta $-model), a name recently coined by \citet{CDS10}, and refer to \citet {BD09} for details and extensive references.